Art of History 2016-2017

 Fridays from 1:30 – 3:00 pm

-Learn what life was life for enslaved African people by analyzing runaway ads.
+Learn what life was life for enslaved African people by analyzing runaway ads published in New York papers.
 Then, using collage material, students create individual panels illustrating these personal stories to form a quilt of images and text.

 Series 5: Industrialization

 Discover how the Industrial Revolution impacted New York at the turn of the 20th century.
-Students use mixed media to illustrate the importance of innovations that emerged during this time.
+Inspired by the Tiffany lamps in the new Luce Center, students create mosaics to illustrate the importance of innovations that emerged during this time.